June Orientation FAQs for Families

 - Deaf and Disability Services / Accommodations

-A 2-Day meal package is available for families to purchase for $48.00.
-The meal package includes lunch, dinner, and the family reception on Day 1, and brunch on Day 2 of the sessions your student will be attending.
-A meal package for children under 10 is available to purchase ($25), which includes all meals on both days of Family Orientation.
+A 2-Day meal package is available for family members to purchase for $48.00 per person.
+This meal package includes lunch, dinner, and the family reception on Day 1, and brunch on Day 2 of the sessions your student will be attending.
+A meal package for children under 10 is available for $25.00, which includes all meals on both days of Family Orientation.
 You can purchase or add these plans in your student's online reservation.

 Since 95% of Family Orientation attendees participate fully in the program, most elect to purchase the meal package.
 Packages can be purchased through the orientation reservation system when registration opens in March.
 Meals can also be purchased individually in person at Orientation - though if you plan to attend the program and are interested in these meals we highly recommend purchasing your plan ahead of time to prevent waiting in lines.

-Can parents or family members attend a different session from the student’s?
+Can parents or family members attend different session dates from their student’s?

-No. Due to space limitations, family members must attend the same Orientation session (Dates) as the student.
+No. Due to space limitations, family members must attend the same Orientation session (dates) as their student.

 Do I have to attend all of the informational sessions?
 Will my fee be reduced if I do not attend all of the sessions?

-Family members attending Family Orientation may choose which informational sessions they wish to attend.
-It is not required that family members attend all informational sessions (students are required to attend the entire program).
+Family members attending Family Orientation may choose which informational sessions they wish to attend -it is not required that family members attend all informational sessions (students are required to attend the entire program).
 However, the registration cost will not be reduced and is non-negotiable.

 Do most parents or family members attend Family Orientation?